SecRank/secrank-sourcecode/README.md

 Make sure your Spark application is submitted successfully and running correctly, then you are all set to wait for your ranking results!

-For users who have a relatively small traffic dataset to rank domains (and do not familiar with Apache Hadoop and Scala), it's easy to modify our code to other programming languages (e.g., Python).
+For users who have a relatively small traffic dataset to rank domains (and do not familiar with Apache Hadoop and Scala), it's easy to modify our code to other programming languages (e.g., use the pandas library in Python to replace table operations in our implementation).

 ## Citation